BenoitPAIX/16S_Metabarcoding_tutorial/README.md

 anova.cca(dbrda_result, step = 999)
 ```

 Ok, the model is significant, now let's plot the db-RDA.
 For a good graphical output (using ggplot2) some data need to be extracted first.
-The coordinates of the two axes, but also the coordinates for the vectors related to each environmental parameters.
+The coordinates of the two axes, but also the coordinates for the vectors related to each environmental parameter.

 ```
 dbrda_result_scores <- scores(dbrda_result, display = "sites")